-independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" for="" independent<br="">Director> Mr. Ishizuka satisfies the Independence Criteria for Outside Directors established by the Company.
-He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is</reason> would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors, and has been designated as an Independent Director.

-<Committees>
+Mr. Ishizuka is well-versed in

+international accounting systems from his

+č ;

+many years of experience as a Certified

+Public Accountant, and has a high degree

+of expertise with regard to international

+accounting systems corresponding to a

+Sarbanes-Oxley Act of 2002 financial

+expert.
+Further, including the holding in

+the past of positions such as Vice

+Chairman of the Audit Standards

+Committee of the Japanese Institute of

+Certified Public Accountants and

+Executive Officer, General Manager of

+the Reputation Quality Risk Management

+Headquarters of Deloitte Tohmatsu LLC

+and Deloitte Touche Tohmatsu LLC, such

+achievements and related insights have

+been evaluated highly both within and

+outside of the Company.

+The Company believes that he will apply

+his extensive experience and high level of

+independence to perform a full role as an

+outside director in determining important

+managerial matters and overseeing the

+business execution of the Company.

+<reason as="" designation="" for="" independent<="" td=""></reason>

+Director>

+Mr. Ishizuka satisfies the Independence

+Criteria for Outside Directors established

+by the Company.
+He is not considered to

+be in any situation where the degree of

+independence required by the Exchanges

+would be called in doubt, and hence he is

+unlikely to have conflicts of interest with

+general investors, and has been

+designated as an Independent Director.

+designated as an independent Director.

-Composition of each committee and attributes of the committee chairman
+<Committees> Composition of each committee and attributes of the committee chairman